 What does a petroleum engineer do, day in day out?
 They design and create methods for extracting oil and gas from deposits that are below the earth’s surface and they also find new ways of doing the same from older wells.
 For the most part, they work in offices or research labs, but also spend time at drilling sites.
 Pack your bags!
 You may be sent to a drilling site for a long period of time to do research on a particular drilling site.

-If you are considering this career, you must have a bachelor’s degree in engineering, of course the preference is petroleum engineering, but chemical or mechanical specialties are also accepted.
+If you are considering this career, you must have a bachelor’s degree in engineering, of course, the preference is petroleum engineering, but chemical or mechanical specialties are also accepted.
 Work experience is a plus when it comes to employers so entering a program, such as a cooperative engineering program that offers students credits for structured job experience are highly valuable to a student seeking this career choice.

 According to CNNMoney, in 2012, the median wages annually for petroleum engineers was $162,000 with a top pay of $265,000 annually.
-While the US Bureau of Labor Statistics state the median wage annually at $130,000.
+While the US Bureau of Labor Statistics states the median wage annually at $130,000.

 CHIEF EXECUTIVE OFFICERS